Irregular cusps of ball quotients: Irregular cusps

-Now we discuss the relationship between regular/irregular cusps on unitary Shimura varieties and regular/irregular cusps on orthogonal Shimura varieties studied in \cite{irregular}.
-We take over the notions of Hermitian forms, i.e., $(L,\l\ ,\ \r)$ denotes a Hermitian lattice of signature $(1,n)$ over $\OO_F$.
+Next, let us discuss the relationship between regular/irregular cusps on ball quotients and regular/irregular cusps on orthogonal modular varieties, as studied in \cite{irregular}.
+We will borrow a notion of Hermitian forms; i.e., $(L,\l\ ,\ \r)$ denotes a Hermitian lattice of signature $(1,n)$ over $\OO_F$.
 We can embed unitary Hermitian symmetric domains (type I) into orthogonal Hermitian symmetric domains (type IV).
-For the following discussion on orthogonal Shimura varieties, more precisely, see \cite{Hofmann}, \cite{Maeda1}, \cite{Maeda2} or \cite{MaedaOdaka}.
+In regard to the following discussion on orthogonal modular varieties, the reader may find it informative to consult \cite{Hofmann, Maeda2, MaedaOdaka}.